jberkel/android-plugin/README.md

 There's no official mailing list for the project but most contributors hang out in [scala-on-android][] or [simple-build-tool][].

+You can also check out a list of
+[projects using sbt-android-plugin][] to see some real-world examples.

 ##Credits

 This code is based on work by Walter Chang